Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Experiment Details

 \subsubsection{Simulations}

 Most key model parameters (Table~\ref{table:modelParameters}) were maintained from the dLDS simulation in Figure 5 of the dLDS paper~\citep{Mudrik2024}.
 However, model fitting was drastically improved by implementing stronger regularization on the orthogonality of the dynamics operators ($\lambda_f$) that decays more quickly.
 While we initially used BayesOpt to find the optimal regularization on the behavior reconstruction ($\lambda_4 = \lambda_{behavior}$), we found that using the same small $\lambda$ as we used for the zebrafish models was a better balance of modeling the dynamics and learning the correct $\bm{\Psi}$.
 Increasing the number of samples and time points per sample also improved reconstruction.
 Large step size of $\bm{\Psi}$ helped to explore the space of $\bm{\Psi}$ faster.
 Parameters were tested iteratively to achieve $R^2_{\bm{\Psi}}$ near 1.
+Supplementary Figure~\ref{fig:Ablation} demonstrates the impact of including the Frobenius norm and step size rescaling on the $\widehat{\bm{\Psi}}$ update.